-Arrange things you might need so you can reach them easily:
+- Arrange things you might need so you can reach them easily:

 - medications

 - magazines

 - telephone

 - phone numbers of friends and relatives, and your doctor

 - cooking/eating utensils

-You may need the following supplies after surgery:
+- Make sure the supplies you might need at home are ready when you arrive after surgery.
+For example:

-- raised toilet
+- · toilet seat riser

 - walker

-- · reaching tool
+- reaching tool

 - oral thermometer

 - chair of recommended height with arms to help you get up and down easily

 - nutritious meals or frozen dinners you can "heat and eat"

-- tub / shower seat
+- tub/shower seat

-Make arrangements to go home from the hospital in a four-door car with bench seats instead of bucket seats.

-Plan to rest for at least one hour, twice a day.
-Limit phone calls, visitors, TV, etc., during rest periods.
+- Make arrangements to go home from the hospital in a four-door car, sport utility vehicle, or van with bench seats instead of bucket seats. - Plan to rest for at least one hour, twice a day.
+Limit phone calls, visitors, TV, etc. during rest periods.